Harinder Takhar: Background

 Takhar was born to a Sikh family in the Indian state of Punjab, with a background in farming and civil service work.
 He moved to Canada in 1974, and arrived in Mississauga, Ontario in 1977.
 He obtained a bachelor's degree in English and a master's degree in economics and political science and recently added Kellogg Schlich's EMBA degree to his FCPA and FCMA designations.

 He has been certified as a CMA.
 He has taught CMA and CGA-accredited courses at Sheridan College for thirteen years.
-Takhar held senior financial positions with AGRA Industries Limited, Linear Technology Inc./Gennum Corporation, and Timex Canada Inc. He also served as an Associate Director and Chief Financial Officer of Peel Dtsricy School Board from 1994 to 2003.
-In addition, he also served as the president and chief executive officer of the Chalmers Group of Companies until his election to the Ontario legislature.
+Takhar held senior financial positions with AGRA Industries Limited, Linear Technology Inc./Gennum Corporation, and Timex Canada Inc. He also served as an Associate Director and Chief Financial Officer of Peel District School Board from 1994 to 2003.
+In addition, he also served as the president and chief executive officer of the Chalmers Group of Companies.

 Takhar received the 2001 Community Service Award from the Society of Management Accountants of Ontario for "demonstrating selflessness and kindness for the benefit of society."
 He lives with his wife Balwinder and their two daughters in Mississauga.